 For barbecues: Oosterpark

 Pay attention pit masters!
-While most of the popular parks, such as Vondelpark and Westerpark, have only a few designated – and rammed – barbecue areas, barbecuing’s still freely allowed in 19th century Oosterpark.
+While many of the popular parks have only a few designated – and rammed – barbecue areas, barbecuing’s still freely allowed in 19th century Oosterpark.
 Before hitting the green, stop by nearby Dappermarkt, one of Amsterdam’s oldest and liveliest outdoor street markets, to stock up on meat, seafood and all the other essentials; or fill that hamper with quality bread, cheese and wine at a local delicatessen.

 For families: Artis Royal Zoo

 Imagine picnicking in the shade of centuries-old trees surrounded by friends of the feathered and furry variety.
 It’s possible on Saturday nights at the Artis Royal Zoo, which during summer stays open until the wolves howl at sunset.
 The zoo's 'ZOOmeravonden' (summer evernings) programme includes puppet shows, dance workshops, scavenger hunts and guided tours to keep the wee ones entertained.
 There’s also live music and the opportunity to discover the secret rituals of Artis’ night animals.
 Pre-order a ready-made picnic basket, or bring your own.